networknt/light-doc/content/en/tool/light-codegen/openapi-generator.md

 * Generate openapi specifications from source code (supports for code-first development)

 To support code-first development, we provide the openapi specification generator to generate specifications from code.
 The command below demonstrates the usage of the specifcation generator.
 Please note that the configuration item `specGeneration` is required to generate specifications.
-For details of this congiration item, please see [Config](#config).
+For details of this configuration item, please see [Config](#config).

 ```
 cd ~/networknt/light-codegen/code-cli/target